raja-ar/jorgecastilloprz.github.io/_posts/2015-08-16-android-fillable-loaders.md

 ---
 layout: post
-title: Play with SVG Paths in Canvas with AndroidFillingLoaders
+title: Play with SVG Paths in Canvas with AndroidFillableLoaders
 ---

 We usually don't like the internal drawing logic from the Android SDK too much.
 When we read about it